- OBHG news

 What’s a holiday?
 Thanksgiving, Christmas, and New Year’s come to mind first, then Fourth of July, Labor Day, Easter, and Memorial Day.
 But everyone is different.
 Some folks consider their birthday, Cinco de Mayo, or their son’s baseball game as times of celebration.
 During the holiday season, there is no greater gift to give a colleague than a day with their family instead of Christmas in a call room.

-I became an OB hospitalist a year and a half ago.
+I became an OB hospitalist two and a half years ago.
 I had been in private practice for 15 years, and during that time, I missed everything important to me.
 After years of suffering from burnout and depression, I decided to make a change.
 With my wife’s support and blessing, we decided to blindly jump into the volcano, and I became a hospitalist for Ob Hospitalist Group (OBHG).

 I have met so many great people during my time at OBHG, including some wonderful OB/GYNs still in private practice.
 My closest friend has been in practice for 60 years – let’s call him Dr. Mike.
 This man takes care of everyone else in the world and has the biggest heart of anyone I know.
 When I started working at Willow Creek Women’s Hospital (Johnson, AR), he was tired, burnt out, and honestly irritable.
 Dr. Mike was so far from the man he really is.
 Since OBHG has implemented a program at Willow Creek, he has slept in his own bed every night and he celebrates Christmas with his family.
 He was even able to attend his granddaughter’s kindergarten graduation.
 Because of the partnership between OBHG and Dr. Mike’s practice, he doesn’t have to miss important life events anymore.
 The few times I’ve had to call him back, he comes quickly and willingly without complaint.
 He is my super-secret back up and comes even if he is not on call.